darrenldl/docfd/README.md

 Docfd uses the text editor specified by `$VISUAL` (this is checked first) or `$EDITOR`.

-Docfd opens the file at first line of search result for the following editors:
+Docfd opens the file to the first line of the search result for the following editors:

 - `nano`